BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 There are no repeating letters, though.
 These frequencies may be off slightly, if the frequency of first letter words in dictionaries changed over time (1933-2021) which they almost certainly have as new words showed up in the global vocabulary...like _[yeet](https://www.dictionary.com/browse/yeet)_.

 Plus, who can be bothered to _accurately_ count to 92,000 words?
 Nobody.
-Perhaps this cipher has never been solved simply because the solution is too tedious and prone to human dicpherment (or encipherment...) error?
+Perhaps this cipher has never been solved simply because the solution is too tedious and prone to human decipherment (or encipherment...) error?
 Unfortunately, online I can't find anyone who was crazy enough to say "yes, I counted to 92,000 and here's what I found."

+Realistically, even D'A didn't do this right?
+Maybe there's a copy of a dictionary somewhere with pencil'd in numbers that he used but it seems very far fetched, plus this copy of the dictionary isn't exactly clear on what you might consider a "word" since dictionaries contain "headwords" and "partial" words for things that end in -ful or -ing, etc...

 # Book Cipher Continued: Making The Cipher "Fit"
 Before we go too deep down the "longer versions of the 1933 dictionary" rabbit hole, can we make the current cipher "fit" into our Concise dictionary instead?

-As noted on the wikipedia page, on page 111 d'A says
+As noted on the wikipedia page, on page 111 D'A says
 > The cipher is of course easily made out, but if every third, fourth, or fifth letter, as may be previously arranged, is a dummy inserted after a message has been put into cipher, it is then extremely difficult to decipher unless you are in the secret

 Okay, so what if we treat some numbers in our cipher text as "Null"?
 If we assume our dictionary has about ~65k words, then we should look to trim numbers > 6 + maybe that pesky 0?